 - Inform the charge nurse that the assignment is complete

 The following screen shots show how the doctor uses the Patient is in watch app.
 First, a discrete vibration is felt on her wrist, optionally with a sound.
-A popup alert is displayed with the room name and any patient notes provided by the charge nurse:
+A popup alert is also displayed and allows the doctor to quickly respond directly from the notification:

 With a tap on the notification, the Patient is in watch app is launched and visually displays the assignment allowing the doctor to quickly accept the assignment and provide an estimated time of arrival or decline the assignment.
 A timer displays how long has it been since the charge nurse sent the assignment.
 The doctor may tap the room name to review the patient notes and start an FaceTime audio call with the charge nurse if she needs clarification.
 Finally, when the doctor has completed the assignment, she can notify the charge nurse that she is done with a tap of a button as seen in the following screen shots: